 Are you handing payments correctly and does this process confirm how much you have been paid either in full or in part?

-If you do not keep a very careful eye on which invoices have been paid in full, you will almost certainly not keep an even more watchful eye on those invoices that have only been paid partially due to shortfalls/excess.
+If you do not keep a very careful eye on which invoices have been paid in full, you will almost certainly not keep an even more watchful eye on shortfalls/excess.

 And that will have a huge impact on the amount of money you think is owed to the practice.
-You could easily be owed LESS than you think which would appear to be a positive but could turn out to be a major problems because shortfalls and excess are more troublesome to manage than an invoice.
+You could easily be owed LESS than you think which would appear to be positive but could turn out to be a major problem.

-If you don’t handling payments made efficiently, you could have all sorts of shortfalls / excess amounts that have never been identified and thus never actioned.
+If you don’t handle payments made efficiently, you could have all sorts of shortfalls/excess amounts that have never been identified and thus never actioned.